boatwrong/depo/README.md

 * yaml files
 	- ~~push to deploy still not quite functioning, needs more tinkering? read docs~~
 	- 4/28 push to deploy working
+* center modal on screen and stack figurers
+	- relative size the figs too